willthedeveloper/blog/README.md

     - [x] Replace current references with  this.
 - [x] Proofread everything
 - [x] Smaller/prettier h1s
+- [x] Make sure eleventy cleans out _site before rebuilding
+    - Didn't really do it.
+Gulp and Eleventy have some concurrency that makes this difficult.

 ### Ideas
 - [ ] An easy flow for notifying me of typos
+- [ ] A console easter egg

 ### Credits